30 Adjectives to Describe a Voice (with Meanings & Examples)

 Treble

-The boys’ choir was singing in a treble voice.
+The boys’ choir sang beautifully in treble.

 Trembling